 Dry FliesKiller Bee

-The Killer Bee is a realistic foam bee pattern designed to imitate bees and wasps that occasionally fall onto the water.
-The yellow foam body with black Lifeflex ribbing creates the distinctive banded appearance of a bee, while the white EP wing and grizzly hackle provide floatation and visibility.
-This terrestrial pattern can trigger explosive strikes.
+Foam bee pattern mimics bees and wasps that fall onto the water.
+Yellow foam body with black Lifeflex ribbing creates the distinctive banded appearance, while white EP wing and grizzly hackle provide floatation and excellent visibility for both angler and fish.

 Summer, Fall